notadeejay/rbc-training/data/Week 3 Day 2/11__Add Parallax Effect__Exercise.md

 Chances are, you've come across a website that uses the parallax effect.

 If not, here is an example.
-Notice how the images seem to stay still, while the text scrolls over them.
+Notice how the images seem to stay still while the text scrolls over them.

 ![](https://cl.ly/3z1C1e3w0q41/Screen%20Recording%202017-10-22%20at%2003.32%20PM.gif)

 To add this effect to our webpage, we need to use the `background` property.
 We can set several properties on the background of an element.

 ### background: url()

-Just like we can set the `background-color` of an element, we can also set the background to an image, using `url()`.
-Just like with our images, and links, we need to tell CSS where to find the image we want to display in the background.
-In this example, we've pulled an example from Unsplash (https://unsplash.com/).
+Just like we can set the `background-color` of an element, we can also set the background to an image using `url()`.
+To do so we need to tell CSS where to find the image we want to display in the background.
+In this example, we've pulled an image from Unsplash (<https://unsplash.com/>).

 ```css
 div {